 This bacon crusted chicken is an easy one pan meal that requires minimal prep.
 Served with delicious ranch potatoes, this family meal is loaded with flavor and a breeze to make.

-I don’t know about you, but I’m always looking for meals that cut down on clean up time, especially in the week!
-This delicious one pan meal is a life saver with little prep and even less clean up!
+I don’t know about you, but I’m always looking for meals that cut down on clean up time, especially during the week.
+This delicious one pan meal is a life saver with little prep and even less clean up.

 How to Make Cheesy Bacon Crusted Chicken

 You can jump to the recipe card for full ingredients & instructions!

 Prep: Preheat the oven and spray a casserole dish with non stick spray.